-A copy of the form to complete is attached to this and others can be obtained from Clare McGregor.
+A copy of the form to complete is attached to this and others can be obtained from school office noticeboard; staffroom noticeboard or EYFS kitchen.
 Please ensure you complete all sections as described.

 If you are unable to locate one of the designated safeguarding leads, ask a member of the school office staff to find them and to ask them to speak with you immediately about a confidential and urgent matter.